-■ For blinds with any kind of spring mechanism, it's best to leave them open, otherwise the springs are gradually stretched over a period of time and subsequently fail to work efficiently.
+■ For blinds with any kind of spring mechanism, it's best these are left in the open position, otherwise the springs are gradually stretched over a period of time and subsequently fail to work efficiently.
+Consider making up cardboard covers for the inside of the window.

-- Leaving locker and wardrobe doors open optimises ventilation. - Make sure all rooflights and windows are fully closed.
+Leaving locker and wardrobe doors open optimises ventilation.

+Make sure all rooflights and windows are fully closed.